prrvchr/OAuth2OOo/README.md

 - From now on, with each push, a [workflow perform a scan][74] on the code with [Fluid Attacks][75].
 This was put in place to meet the re-validation requirements of the OAuth2OOo extension with Google.

+- For the same reasons, the [Data Protection Policy][4] has been modified in order to specify the [Nature and scope rights over your data][76].

 ### What remains to be done for version 1.1.2:

 - Add new language for internationalization...